2016 Monaco GP2 Series round: Feature race

 Markelov moved into the lead when Lynn, Rowland and Evans pitted over laps 29 and 31 as Nato's pit crew were slow installing his front-right wheel.
 Markelow set faster lap times than anyone else despite being on heavily worn tyres.
 The VSC was used twice more for separate incidents that Ghiotto caused on lap 36 as he left debris on the racing line and hit the inside barrier at the Loews hairpin.
 Markelov was the main beneficiary of this as he was 15 seconds ahead of Nato.
 He was quicker than Nato in the tunnel and Tabac turn while his rivals' pace was limited since they were slower in the tighter corners.
 After the restart, Markelov made his mandatory pit stop on lap 39 to switch onto the super soft tyres, emerging just ahead of Nato who could not overtake Markelov on his out-lap.
 Because the five VSCs elongated the race, the number of laps was lowered to 40 from 42.
-Markelov's fresher tyres allowed him to hold off Nato in the last two laps for his maiden GP2 Series victory by 1 seconds.
+Markelov's fresher tyres allowed him to hold off Nato in the last two laps for his maiden GP2 Series victory by 1.5 seconds.
 Third was Rowland and the rest of the provisional order consisting of Lynn, Evans, Marciello, Giovinazzi, Kirchhöfer, Matsushita, de Jong, Pic, Canamasas, Gelael, Malja, Gasly and Armand.
+There were five deployments of the VSC during the race.
 After the race, Giovinazzi and Malja received five-second time penalties for illegally cutting the Novelle Chicane and Sainte Devote corner, respectively, handing the sprint race pole position from Kirchhöfer to Matsushita.